An ongoing IRS Installment Plan doesn't extend the IRS Statute of Limitations period for the collection of debt.

 The IRS has 10 years to collect a tax debt.
 The 10 year period begins on the date the tax balance is “assessed”.
 The tax is usually assessed when the IRS processes the tax return.

 If your 2004 tax return was received by the IRS and processed on April 16 of 2005, for example, then the statute period would expire on April 16th of 2015.
-If you filed the return on April 16 of 2010, then the statute would expire on April 16 of 2020.
+If you filed the return on April 16 of 2010, and the debt was assessed on June 12, 2010, then the statute would expire on June 12 of 2020.

-An Installment Agreement with the IRS doesn’t do it.
-When the statute period ends the debt is gone and the Installment Agreement will end.
+An Installment Agreement after set up, doesn't do it.
+When the statute period ends, the debt is gone and the Installment Agreement will end.

-It is important as a result to understand two things before you file an Offer in Compromise, a Bankruptcy or an appeal.
+It is important as a result to understand two things before you file an Offer in Compromise, Bankruptcy, or an appeal.

 1. How much will the IRS installment agreement be per month.